 Christopher Newport University offers residential living accommodations with amenities that are not found at comparable public universities.
 With a three year residency requirement, our residence halls provide a progressive living experience.
-Most first year students are assigned in 2- or 3-person bedrooms with a shared bathroom.
+Most first year students are assigned in suite-style rooms featuring 2-person bedrooms with a shared bathroom.
 The majority of second year students reside in suite style rooms with 2-person bedrooms and shared bath and living room space.
 Many third and fourth year residents enjoy private rooms within two to four person apartments.
-All halls are fully furnished and have extended basic cable service; WiFi internet access; wall-to-wall carpeting; micro fridge units; laundry facilities; and vending machines.
+All halls are fully furnished and have WiFi internet access; wall-to-wall carpeting; micro fridge units; laundry facilities; and vending machines.

 Within the halls, there are resident assistants assigned to specific groups of rooms.
 These trained student leaders interact regularly with residential students.
 They set the tone for the social environment of the residence halls and the community of honor that guides our campus.
 Our student staff serve as a resource helping to facilitate conversations and communication among roommates and empower students to find solutions to challenges they face.
-They also connect students to the myriad university resources available on campus.
-The University employs full-time professional staff to serve as area coordinators and residential fellows within the residence hall system.
+They also connect students to the myriad of university resources available on campus.
+The University employs full-time professional staff to serve as assistant directors and residential fellows within the residence hall system.
 These staff help to implement our residential curriculum which has five stated goals for residents: gain understanding of self and others; build positive relationships with others; make connections at the University and within the community; take ownership of their experience and their actions; move toward independence.
 The Residence Life staff focus on creating an intentional educational experience outside of the classroom environment.

 Security is one of the primary concerns for our resident assistants and professional staff; it is considered a shared responsibility with the residents.
 Exterior points of entry are monitored and electronic locks are featured on interior doors and entryways.
-On the main campus, an information desk in the lobby of each residence hall is staffed 24 hours a day.
-Residents must register non-Christopher Newport community members as guests at all times.
+On the main campus, an information desk in the lobby of each residence hall is staffed more than 12 hours a day with 24 hour on-call service provided to all residents.
 University police work closely with Residence Life staff and residents to create a safe living environment.
 Services include on-call emergency access to professional staff and counselors as well as community programming.
 Other safety measures include fire and smoke monitoring systems, fire suppression systems, and the Alertus emergency notification system.